Jindi0/SAFE/README.md

 ### Image captioning tool
 We use [Show and Tell](https://github.com/nikhilmaram/Show_and_Tell) to abstract the content of images.
 ### Word2vec embedding
 We embed words use pre-trained word vectors [glove.840B.300d](https://github.com/stanfordnlp/GloVe) and the embedding tool [SIF](https://github.com/PrincetonML/SIF).
 The computation of glove.840B.300d word map is time-consuming, in order to provide more convenience we upload [(words, We)](https://drive.google.com/drive/folders/1yJSwmx7kpmEHvJ5OTt5mdF9FtFxs4Mqd?usp=sharing), which is the result of `data_io.getWordmap(wordfile)` in SIF.
+Please check **embedding** branch for the modified code and embedding results.

 ## Requirements
 - Python 3.7
 - TensorFlow 2.2
+- xlwt
+- nltk

 ## Getting Started